kazioktrolll/bipolAPI/README.md

 recreate the geometry in the app, as it will take no longer than 15 minutes and will be more reliable.
 However, if, for any reason, you do not wish to remake the geometry from scratch, continue reading.

 It is possible to import geometry from an existing AVL-type text file.
-Although it is not guaranteed this geometry will be editable in GAVL, it can still be used for calculations, as described in the following sections.
+Although it is not guaranteed that this geometry will be editable in GAVL, it can still be used for calculations, as described in the following sections.
 To do this, on the top bar press `File` -> `Import`.
 G-AVL will then try to recognise if the surfaces fit any of the existing presets.
-Control Surfaces, as of now, are not supported with importing.
+Control Surfaces, as of now, are not supported for importing.
 If the AVL file has any, they will stay and (probably) work with `CALC` mode, but you will not be able to edit them in `GEODESIGN`.

 #### What NOT to do